JerichoCruz/DataEngineering-YouTube-Trending-Project/README.md

 `./bash/` contains the CLI commands to copy files to S3 bucket

+`./data/` contains raw data from kaggle and sample output data from Athena

 `./glue/` contains the pyspark scripts to launch spark jobs using Glue

 `./lambda/` contains py scripts for the ETL job in Lambda